fbpx

 Formwork and shuttering are terms which have become synonymous in the construction industry.

-Generally, formwork applies as the broader term describing the forming process for concrete construction.
-While shuttering can be assigned more to temporary mould structures typically found in timber or plywood specifications.
-However, shuttering can still apply to permanent moulds made from steel.
+Generally, builders use the term “formwork” to describe the overall forming process in concrete construction.
+They often use “shuttering” to refer to temporary mould structures, typically made from timber or plywood.
+However, they also apply shuttering to permanent moulds made from steel.

 Shuttering can be distinguished through vertical formwork, compared to ‘Centring’.